Institution of Chemical Engineers: Ashok Kumar Fellowship

 The Ashok Kumar Fellowship is an opportunity for a graduate to spend three months working at the UK Parliamentary Office for Science and Technology (POST).
-The fellowship was jointly funded by the IChemE and the Northeast of England Process Industry Cluster (NEPIC).
+The fellowship was jointly funded by IChemE and the Northeast of England Process Industry Cluster (NEPIC).
 However, NEPIC was unable to contribute in 2018 and the Fellowship was not offered in 2019.
-As of 2021 it is jointly funded by the IChemE and the Materials Processing Institute (reflecting Kumar's employment with British Steel).
+As of 2021 it is jointly funded by IChemE and the Materials Processing Institute (reflecting Kumar's employment with British Steel).

 The Fellowship was set up in memory of Dr Ashok Kumar, the only serving chemical engineer in the Parliament of the United Kingdom at the time of his sudden death in 2010.
 Kumar was an IChemE Fellow who had been the Labour MP for Middlesbrough South and Cleveland East.